BobbyLange/batch-cmd/README.md

 color - Changes the color (type "help color" for a list of colors).

-goto - Goes to a particular word in your text (you will learn more later)
+goto - Goes to a particular word in your text

 pause - Pauses the command prompt and displays the message: "Press any key to continue..."
 ````